Measuring all the noises of LLM Evals: Main concepts and examples

 \paragraph{Total noise = prediction + data noise.} We can make this relation precise using the law of total variance.
 The extensive literature about noise focuses on the total noise or the data noise, perhaps because the prediction noise is uninteresting as in classification, or not measurable directly as in most non-digital experiments.

 \paragraph{Paired analysis.} Whereas insights, skills, and resources are required to improve LLM ability, the paired methods can increase the signal significantly.
-Thus they should be recommended as enormous resources are devoted to improving models.
+Thus they should be recommended, especially given the enormous resources devoted to improving models.
 The paired method makes use of prediction differences on the same question to gain more information.
 To see why the paired method is better on real data, Figure~\ref{fig:heatmap} shows the heatmap of correctness where models at a similar overall accuracy (close in $x$-axis) also do similarly on the individual questions.
 Thus, the paired method has the potential to reduce the data noise significantly.
 Examples~\ref{ex:trainingcurve}b and \ref{ex:humaneval} show the potential increase in power using paired methods, especially when prediction noise > data noise, leading to the ability to detect differences several times smaller.
 Example~\ref{ex:paired} shows the basic idea of paired analysis.

-\begin{example}[HumanEval] On HumanEval with $N=164$, if a model has $\bar{A} = 0.5$ accuracy, then the unpaired standard error (SE) is $\sqrt{ 1/164 \times 0.5 (1-0.5)}=$ 4\%.
+\begin{example}[HumanEval] HumanEval \cite{chen2021evaluating} has $N=164$ questions, if a model has $\bar{A} = 0.5$ accuracy, then the unpaired standard error (SE) is $\sqrt{ 1/164 \times 0.5 (1-0.5)}=$ 4\%.
 Since a factor of $\sqrt{2}$ is needed when comparing pairs of models, we need $ 4\% \times \sqrt{2} \times 1.96 = 11\%$ to get $0.05$ $p$-value.
 The table below shows the reductions with paired and averaging, and how the combination can significantly reduce the minimum detectable difference between typical pairs of LLMs.

 Table 10 of Llama 3 \cite{dubey2024llama3} reports the unpaired 95\% confidence intervals of around $7\%$, thus many of the comparisons do not clear the $\sqrt{2}\times 7\%$ difference with their method. \end{example}